AndersDeath/diary2/000-current.md

 # 21 Januar - Montag - Berlin - 488 Tag der Einwanderung

 Today we were in SPA.
+It was very expensive I believe.